-- Ensuring that you understand the limits of your policy
+- Explaining the types of coverage your insurance policy provides

 - Negotiating a fair compensation offer